 The Board is committed to regular reviews and assessments of the effectiveness of the Board, the committees of the Board, and individual directors.
 The Board, the Committees and each director performs an annual self-assessment on its, his or her contribution and effectiveness.
-The Nominating and Corporate Governance Committee annually reviews, evaluates and makes recommendations to the Board regarding the Board, the committees and individual directors.
+The Corporate Governance and Nominating Committee annually reviews, evaluates and makes recommendations to the Board regarding the Board, the committees and individual directors.

 The Board establishes appropriate practices for the regular evaluation of the effectiveness of the Board, its committees and its members.
 Such assessment considers, in the case of the Board or a committee of the Board, its mandate or charter; and, in the case of an individual director, the applicable position description(s), as well as the competencies and skills each individual director is expected to bring to the Board.
-The Nominating and Corporate Governance Committee recommends to the Board any changes that would enhance the performance of the Board based on a variety of assessment criteria.
-During the financial year ended September 30, 2022, the Board conducted a board effectiveness assessment with regard to each of our Company's directors.
+The Corporate Governance and Nominating Committee recommends to the Board any changes that would enhance the performance of the Board effectiveness assessment criteria.
+During the financial year ended December 31, 2023, the Board conducted a board effectiveness assessment with regard to each of our Company's directors.
 Our Board determined that each of the Company's directors meets a high standard in terms of meeting attendance, preparation and engagement with the Company.
 All are highly effective and bring a diverse set of backgrounds and expertise to the Board.